swiftlang/swift/docs/SIL.rst

 The optional ``lexical`` attribute specifies that the storage corresponds to a local variable in the Swift source.

 The optional ``moveable_value_debuginfo`` attribute specifies that when emitting debug info, the code generator can not assume that the value in the alloc_stack can be semantically valid over the entire function frame when emitting debug info.
+NOTE: This is implicitly set to true if the alloc_stack's type is noncopyable.
+This is just done to make SIL less verbose.

 The memory is not retainable.
 To allocate a retainable box for a value type, use ``alloc_box``.